Malta cost of living 2026: real monthly budgets by neighbourhood

 Ferries

-Malta uses a progressive tiered electricity tariff that punishes heavy consumption — this is the single biggest surprise for new expats:
+Malta uses a progressive tiered electricity tariff that punishes heavy consumption, the single biggest surprise for new expats.

 | Band | Annual kWh | Rate/kWh (inc. VAT) |